Leslie Yalof Garfield: Tasteful Tort Tuesday

 A weekly tradition, occurring every Tuesday, in which the majority of Professor Garfield's torts class dress up in business-attire fashion.
-It was originated around October 2010.
+It was originated around October 2010 when 2 students, Nick S. and Brad G., realized they forgot to do laundry and had to wear suits to class.
 The tradition has included: canes, three-piece suits, and various forms of classy dress.
 Tasteful Torts Tuesday is not to be confused with "A Touch-of-Grey Day" in Emily Waldman's Civil Procedure class in which students dressed like distinguished guest-speaker Adam Cohen.